-Federal Subsidized Stafford Loan
+Federal Direct Subsidized Loan

-The FFEL Federal Subsidized Stafford Loan is a need-based loan made to undergraduate students through lending institutions such as banks and credit unions.
-The interest rate on Stafford Loans will be a 4.66% fixed interest rate beginning July 1, 2014.
+The FFEL Federal Direct Subsidized Loan is a need-based loan made to undergraduate students through lending institutions such as banks and credit unions.
 Repayment begins six months after you graduate or cease to be enrolled at least half-time.
 The interest is subsidized by the federal government while you are in school and during the six month grace period.
-The maximum amount any student may receive in Federal Stafford Subsidized Loans is \$5,500.

-Federal Unsubsidized Stafford Loan
+Federal Direct Unsubsidized Loan

-The FFEL Federal Unsubsidized Stafford Loan is a non-need based loan.
+The Federal Direct Unsubsidized Loan is a non-need based loan.
 The federal government does not pay interest for you while you are in school.
 You may choose to make interest payments while in school, or have them deferred until you begin repayment.
 The principal balance of your loan is deferred while you are enrolled at least half-time and during the six month grace period.
 Interest is normally capitalized when entering repayment, thus avoiding the accumulation of compound interest while you are enrolled.
 Regular loan payments begin six months after you cease to be enrolled at least half-time.
-The maximum any student may receive in Federal Stafford Unsubsidized Loans is \$20,500 less any Federal Stafford Subsidized Loan amount.
+The maximum any student may receive in Federal Direct Unsubsidized Loans is \$20,500.